binbang12/binbang12.xyz/README.md

-# BINBANG12 Portfolio Website

-Welcome to the BINBANG12 Portfolio website!
-This website showcases my personal projects, skills, and interests.
-It's built with modern web technologies and serves as a hub to highlight my work and development journey.
+# Minimalist 3D Bedroom (A-Frame)

+Welcome to a Minimalist 3D Bedroom!
+This project is my first go at making a 3D website, and it's built with HTML and A-Frame.

-This website can be found live at https://binbang12.xyz/
+This room can be found live at https://binbang12.xyz/minimalist-bedroom/

-## Features

-- **Homepage**: Clean, minimal design with a centered title and navigation links.
-- **Responsive Design**: The website adapts to different screen sizes.
-- **Clickable Cards**: Each project is presented within a clickable card, linking to the projects repo.

 ## Technologies Used

 - **HTML5**
-- **CSS3**
-- **Flexbox & Grid**
+- **A-Frame**

-## Project Cards

-Each card represents a different project.
-The cards are clickable and redirects to the projects repo.

 ## Installation